 Since 1979, the Barents Sea capelin fishery has been regulated by a bilateral fishery management agreement between Russia (former USSR) and Norway.
-A TAC has been set separately for the winter fishery and for the autumn fishery.
+A TAC has been set separately for winter fishery and for autumn fishery.
 From 1999, no autumn fishery has taken place, except for a small Russian experimental fishery in some years.
 A minimum landing size of 11 cm has been in force since 1979.
 AFWG strongly recommends capelin fishery only on mature fish during the period from January to April.

-10.2 TAC and catch statistics (Table 9.1)
+10.2 TAC and catch statistics (Table 10.1)

-The Joint Russian-Norwegian Fishery Commission set a zero TAC both for 2019, 2020 and 2021.
-For all three years, the quotas were in accordance with the ICES advice.
-The international historical catch by country and season in the years 1965-2021 is given in Table 10.1.
-There was no commercial fishery in 2021, but some minor catches were taken - 2.3 tonnes in the capelin spawning survey by Norway and 7.3 tonnes in scientific surveys and as bycatch in the northern shrimp trawl fishery by Russia.
+The Joint Russian-Norwegian Fishery Commission set a zero TAC for 2021 and a TAC of 70 000 tonnes for 2022.
+For both years, the quotas were in accordance with the ICES advice.
+The international historical catch by country and season in the years 1965-2022 is given in Table 10.1.
+The Norwegian catch in 2022 was 42 346 tonnes which was 396 tonnes above the national TAC.
+Russian catches were 22 646 tonnes which was 5404 tonnes below the national TAC.